 19. Play nice

 There's a misguided notion that to give a 'critique' of something means to 'rip it to shreds to show how clever you are'.
 In fact, the best critiques are those that are balanced and examine what worked and what didn't.

 This also means they're harder to do.
 But position yourself as someone who knows how good creative works and is genuinely enthusiastic about what DID work.
-Being an overly critical smart arse won't win you any recommendations or indeed entice anybody to want to network with you.
+Being an overly critical smart arse won't win you any recommendations, or indeed entice anybody to want to network with you.
 For more guidance, take a look at our article on how to give and get more from art critiques (opens in new tab).